Join the RHS today and support our charitable work

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners).

-The life cycles of hawthorn webber and porphyry knothorn moth are broadly similar, with one generation a year:
+The life cycles of hawthorn webber and porphyry knothorn moth are similar, with one generation a year:

 Hawthorn webber moth caterpillars are 12-15mm long when fully grown and they produce extensive white silk webbing that covers their feeding area.
 Caterpillars of porphyry knothorn moth are a little larger and stouter than those of the hawthorn webber.
 They spin greyish-white silk tubes, which incorporate fragments of plant material, along the stems, so the webbing is less obvious that that produced by hawthorn webber caterpillars.